IbbyI/PasswordManager/README.md

 ## Features

+### 1. **Master Login Page**
+   - **Secure Authentication**: The application starts with a master login page that ensures only authorized users can access the stored credentials.
+   - **SHA-256 Hashing with Salt**: The master password is securely stored using SHA-256 hashing with a random 32-bit salt.
+This ensures that the password is hashed before storage, and the hash is verified during login, preventing plain-text password storage and enhancing security.

-### 1. **Account Management**
+### 2. **Account Management**
-   - Store credentials (email, username, password, application name) securely.
+   - **Store Credentials**: Securely store account information including email, username, password, and application name.
-   - Add, edit, and delete account information using an intuitive interface.
+   - **Add, Edit, and Delete Options**: Easily manage account data through an intuitive interface with options to add, edit, or delete entries.
-   - **Treeview Display**: Easily navigate through saved accounts with a treeview structure.
+   - **Treeview Display**: Navigate through saved accounts with a treeview structure for quick access and overview of accounts.

-### 2. **Password Generation**
+### 3. **Password Generation**
-   - Generate strong, secure passwords with customizable options:
+   - **Strong Password Creation**: Generate secure, random passwords with customizable options.
+   - **Customization Options**:
      - Include special characters, uppercase letters, and numbers.
-     - Choose password length (8-24 characters).
+     - Select password length (8-24 characters).
-   - Automatically copy the generated password to your clipboard.
+   - **Clipboard Copy**: Automatically copies the generated password to your clipboard for easy use.

-### 3. **Data Security**
+### 4. **Data Security**
-   - All passwords and sensitive information are encrypted using **Fernet encryption** from the `cryptography` library.
+   - **Encryption with Fernet**: All passwords and sensitive data are encrypted using **Fernet encryption** from the `cryptography` library, ensuring that data remains secure.
-   - Secure key management with a Fernet encryption key.
+   - **Secure Key Management**: The encryption key is securely managed to ensure that only authorized users can decrypt the information.

-### 4. **Email Notifications**
+### 5. **Email Notifications**
-   - Integration with email services to send notifications when new accounts are added or edited (optional feature).
+   - **Optional Email Alerts**: Send notifications via email when new accounts are added or edited (optional).
-   - Email validation to ensure correct email formatting before saving.
+   - **Email Validation**: Validates email formatting before allowing data to be saved, ensuring accuracy.

-### 5. **SQLite Database**
+### 6. **SQLite Database**
-   - Credentials are stored locally in an **SQLite database**.
+   - **Local Storage**: Credentials are stored in an **SQLite database** on the local machine.
-   - Easy data retrieval with built-in decryption for safe display of stored information.
+   - **Decryption on Retrieval**: Data is decrypted only when needed for display, ensuring stored information remains secure.

-### 6. **Modern User Interface**
+### 7. **Modern User Interface**
-   - The application uses the `ttkbootstrap` library to provide a sleek and modern look, with the **Cyborg** theme for dark mode.
+   - **ttkbootstrap Theme**: The application uses the `ttkbootstrap` library to provide a sleek and modern look.
+   - **Dark Mode**: The **Cyborg** theme is used for a dark mode experience.
-   - Interactive buttons, entry fields, checkboxes, and a context menu (right-click) for editing or deleting accounts.
+   - **Interactive Elements**: Includes interactive buttons, entry fields, checkboxes, and a context menu (right-click) for editing or deleting accounts.

 ## Installation